Git for Collaboration

 checkout main

-merge alice-temperature id: "Merge Alice's work"
+merge catherine-temperature id: "Merge Catherine's work"

 commit id: "main continues..."